j-piasecki/react-native-gesture-handler/docs/docs/api2/native-gesture.md

 sidebar_label: Native gesture
 ---

+import BaseEventData from './base-gesture-event-data.md';
+import BaseEventConfig from './base-gesture-config.md';
+import BaseEventCallbacks from './base-gesture-callbacks.md';
+import BaseContinousEventCallbacks from './base-continous-gesture-callbacks.md';

 A gesture that allows other touch handling components to participate in RNGH's gesture system.
 When used, the other component should be the direct child of a `GestureDetector`.

 ## Config

-See [set of properties common to all gestures](./common-gesture.md#config).
-Below is a list of properties specific to `NativeGesture`:
+#### Properties specific to `NativeGesture`:

 ### `shouldActivateOnStart(value: boolean)` (**Android only**)